So, what are the best white paint colors to use on your trim and baseboards?

 The more you want your trim to “pop” the glossier paint you should choose.

 The Best Trim Paint: White Paint For Trim and Baseboards

 Is there a bad color?

-The top choices for trim are the three white paint colors mentioned above:
+The top choices for are the three white trim colors mentioned today:

 - White Dove by Benjamin Moore